thycotic/ss-docs/remote-password-changing/sync-passwords-during-rpc/index.md

 * a PowerShell implementation enabled and working properly.
 See [Configuring WinRM for PowerShell](../../api-scripting/configuring-winrm-powershell/index.md)
 * the [WellnessChecker tool](http://updates.thycotic.net/tools/powershell.wellnesschecker.zip)

 For this procedure you will need to create the four types of user accounts listed below, and for each account you will need to create a corresponding secret in Secret Server with the account's login credentials and other information.
-See [link-to-page]() for more information on creating user accounts.
-See [link-to-page]() for more information on creating secrets.

 Create the user accounts and secrets described below: